 Zoom in or out on a photo: Drag the Zoom slider, or pinch open or closed on the trackpad.
 You can drag the zoomed image to reposition it.

 View information associated with a photo: Click the Info button in the toolbar.
-See Add titles, captions, and more to photos using Photos on Mac.
+See Add titles, descriptions, and more to photos.

 Make a photo a favorite: Click the Favorite button in the toolbar.
 The photo appears in the Favorites album.

 View a photo’s location on a map: Scroll down to Places.
-(You can scroll by using the mouse or swiping the trackpad even if scroll bars don’t appear.)
-Click Nearby Photos to see other photos from nearby locations.
+Click Show Nearby Photos to see other photos from nearby locations.
 See View photos by location.

 View more photos of people in the photo: Scroll down to People to see the people identified in the photo.
 Double-click a person’s face to see other photos of that person.
-See Find and identify photos of people.
+See View photos by who’s in them.

-Show thumbnails of other photos below a photo viewed individually: Choose View > Show Thumbnails.
+Show thumbnails of other photos in a collection or album: Choose View > Show Thumbnails.
 Swipe left or right to scroll through thumbnails, or press the arrow keys.
 Drag the edge of the thumbnail bar up or down to change the size of thumbnails.